-I was born in Tadcaster, grew up in Yorkshire and studied science at Cambridge University.
-Family life coupled with the challenges of working in the voluntary sector meant I had very little time for artistic creativity for many years.
-In 2006 my employer decided to fund a years adult education evening classes for all employees and I opted for a beginners drawing & painting class with my husband Colin to come along too.
+Yorkshire has always been my home apart from three years studying science at university.
+Family life & the challenges of working in the voluntary sector meant I had little time for artistic creativity for many years.
+But one employer funded evening classes for all employees for a year and I opted for a drawing & painting class, persuading my husband Colin to come along too.
 It was the start of an artistic adventure for both of us and we now share studio space & take part in local open studios events.

 Printmaking has always fascinated me but it wasn't until I tried it for myself that I could really understand how it works.
 Peter Wray & Judy Collins introduced me to the basics of etching and collagraph printmaking techniques at their HandPrint Studio & I was totally hooked.
 As well as giving me a brilliant start in my printmaking career they also provided the encouragement I needed to start exhibiting my work.
 Membership of East Riding Artists & other local creative networks and artist friends provides valuable support and encouragement for my creative journey.